 - Audits include qualified defined contribution plans such as 401(k), 403(b), profit sharing and ESOPs, as well as defined benefit plans and health and welfare benefit plans

-- Audited plan assets range from less than $1 million for plans sponsored by privately held companies and nonprofit entities to more than $14 billion for plans sponsored by publicly traded companies
+- Audited plan assets range from less than $1 million for plans sponsored by privately held companies and not-for-profit entities to more than $14 billion for plans sponsored by publicly traded companies

 - A full range of plans, from those sponsored by privately held companies with 100 participants to large, multistate plans sponsored by publicly traded companies with more than 40,000 employees